tastejs/todomvc/examples/react/readme.md

 - CSS modified at ~/react/node_modules/todomvc-app-css/index.css

+- If you're getting issues try clearing the browser's local storage object (that's where the todo's are being saved) using: localStorage.clear(); in the console

 # Notes/Ideas for adding tags feature

 - in todoModel.js add a "tags" property to the todos object when they are created. tags: ["funny", "green", "etc"]